 In the previous article (Things to Consider When Creating Your Budget

-, a high-level process that helps set the framework for condominium boards to create an annual budget.
-In this article we get into the details of creating a strategic plan for your community.
+, a high-level process which helps set the framework for HOA boards to create an annual budget.
+In this article we get into the details of creating a strategic plan for your homeowners association.

-It is important that everyone has the same long-term vision for your community.
-A strategic plan pushes the board to establish a clear set of goals and objectives for the condominium corporation and assists board members in determining how to spend their time and when and where to allocate money.
-But the benefits don’t end there.
-Strategic plans also:
+It is important that everyone has the same long-term vision for the community.
+A strategic plan pushes the board to establish a clear set of goals and objectives for the association and assists the board in determining how to spend their time and when and where to allocate money.
+But the benefits don’t stop there, strategic plans also:

 - Force the board to look beyond the next 12 months

 - Drive more consistent action from the board